SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - Complete manually the execution semantics of the generated machine by specifying the B operations defining actions involved in the collaboration process, and also invariant properties.
 - Inject the model ...
   - See the [Meeduse User Guide]( http://vasco.imag.fr/tools/meeduse/html/index.html) for more details.
-- Specify a CSP model from the BPMN diagram built in the previous section (this mapping is done manually.
-Work in progress intends to automate this transformation).
+- Specify a CSP model from the BPMN diagram built in the previous section (This mapping is done manually, but work in progress intends to automate this transformation).

 ### 2.3 Use case B specifications